vvgomes/blog/_posts/2016-09-15-the-future-is-functional.md

 blog: true
 ---

 This week my friend [@ffafara](https://twitter.com/ffafara) and I joined a meetup organized by the [Philadelphia Java Users Group](https://www.meetup.com/PhillyJUG/events/231548149).
 There was a presentation about some interesting details on Java SE 8 and also some highlights on what's coming up in version 9.
-The discussion was interesting, specially regarding the Functional Programming features like lambdas, functional interfaces, streams, and optionals.
+The discussion was quite nice, specially regarding the Functional Programming features like lambdas, functional interfaces, streams, and optionals.

-One thing called our attention though: the presenter's opinion about the relevance of FP concepts in the future of the mainstream programming.
-Although he highlighted the potential benefits of those in the context of Java, he does **not** believe FP could be a replacement to the Object Oriented mindset when it comes to general application development.
+One thing called our attention though: the presenter's opinion about the relevance of FP concepts in the future of mainstream programming.
+Although he highlighted the potential benefits of those concepts in the context of Java, he does **not** believe FP could be a replacement for the Object Oriented mindset when it comes to general application development.

 This point of view, though, is not at all a rare one.
-It's quite frequent to observe people being averse to FP (usually, influenced by old-fashioned [software architects](http://www.martinfowler.com/articles/designDead.html#DoYouWannaBeAnArchitectWhenYouGrowUp)), not only due to the intellectual pain of the paradigm shift, but mainly because they still believe OO is the primary tool for building systems.
+It's quite frequent to observe people being averse to FP (usually, influenced by old-fashioned [software architects](http://www.martinfowler.com/articles/designDead.html#DoYouWannaBeAnArchitectWhenYouGrowUp)), not only due to the intellectual pain of the paradigm shift, but mainly because they still believe OO should be the primary tool for building systems.

-It seems to me they are really missing an important point here.
+Well, it seems they are missing an important point here.

 What they probably don't yet realize is that OO is the fundamental reason behind most of the pain points in their daily programming routine: